 When I started teaching, I thought that I could change the whole world.
 I was confident in my teaching, and I thought that all my students, even though they came to me behind in academics, can catch up and even thrive, after one year in my classroom.
 I was naive.
 One year was not enough to make up for the many years of education that they missed.
 But every time I felt like calling it quits, a student would say something to encourage me to keep going.
 One day a student came up to tell me, “thank you for another great lesson.”
 Another told me, “you may not change the whole world, but you changed my world.”
 These words of gratitude were all I needed.
 Despite my failures, my students would encourage me by telling me how glad they were that I was their teacher.
 They wrote me countless hand-written letters of appreciation, and they worked so hard in my classes.
 So I found the power in me to keep teaching, at least for a while more.

 Ever since founding the school, my amazing coworkers and I did everything in our power to provide the best education to the students that came.
 It was very frustrating to work so hard only to be told that we need to do better, that we are the reason for the failing education system, and when we asked for changes in policy that would benefit the students, our opinions were ignored.
 Apparently, teachers are not considered important enough people in education, so we are not given any opportunities to affect policy.
-It really hurts to see the current status of education, because politicians are arguing over what really are not issues at all, just for the sake of saying something that sounds good to get them into office, while teachers, if you just take a second to listen to them, have so much to say and have very good ideas about how education can improve as a whole, are ignored completely in the education reform conversations.
+It really hurts to see the current status of education, because politicians and teacher union bosses that suck up to them are arguing over what really are not issues at all, just for the sake of saying something that sounds good to get them into their positions, while teachers, if you just take a second to listen to them, have so much to say and have very good ideas about how education can improve as a whole, are ignored completely in the education reform conversations.

 I consider teaching to be the most important job in the universe, and I have the highest respect for teachers who are teaching today.
 I have a feeling that I will be back in the classroom in the future, because I really miss my students.
 I hope that slowly, people’s perception will change and we will become a nation that values and respects the hard work that teachers do.